Google Ads Data Processing Terms

 4. Application of these Data Processing Terms

-4.1 Application of Data Protection Legislation.
-These Data Processing Terms will only apply to the extent that the Data Protection Legislation applies to the processing of Customer Personal Data, including if:
+4.1 Application of European Data Protection Legislation.
+Sections 5 (Processing of Data) to 12 (Contacting Google; Processing Records) (inclusive) will only apply to the extent that the European Data Protection Legislation applies to the processing of Customer Personal Data, including if:

 (a) the processing is in the context of the activities of an establishment of Customer in the EEA or the UK; and/or